 When the Command Prompt window opens, enter the MMC command.
 Upon doing so, Windows will open an empty Microsoft Management Console.
 Select the Add / Remove Snap-In command from the console’s File menu.
 You should now see a list of all of the available snap-ins.
 Select the Group Policy Object Editor option from the list of snap-ins and click the Add button.
 You will now see a prompt asking you which group policy object you want to edit.
 The Local Computer policy should be selected by default, as shown in Figure C. Verify that this is the case, and click Finish, followed by OK.

-You must edit the Local Computer policy
+Figure C: You must edit the Local Computer policy

 At this point, the Local Computer Policy should be loaded into the Group Policy Object Editor console.
 Now, navigate through the console tree to Local Computer Policy | Computer Configuration | Administrative Templates | Network | Link Layer Topology Discovery.
 As you can see in Figure D, there are two group policy settings that fall within the Link Layer Topology Discovery section.

-There are two group policy settings that fall within the Link Layer Topology Discovery section
+Figure D: There are two group policy settings that fall within the Link Layer Topology Discovery section

 The first group policy setting that is available to you is the Turn on Mapper I/O (LLTDIO) Driver setting.
 As I mentioned earlier, network mapping works by using the Link Layer Topology Discovery protocol, which is exactly what this group policy setting controls.
 If you right click on this setting and choose the Properties command shown in the resulting shortcut menu, you will see the properties sheet that is shown in Figure E.

-To enable network mapping, you must enable the Turn On Mapper I/O (LLTDIO) Driver setting
+Figure E: To enable network mapping, you must enable the Turn On Mapper I/O (LLTDIO) Driver setting

 To enable network mapping, you must enable the Turn On Mapper I/O (LLTDIO) Driver setting.
 As you can see in the figure though, simply enabling this setting does not enable mapping.
 You must use the screen’s check boxes to determine in which situations you want to allow operation.
 By default, network mapping is enabled on private networks (home networks), so the screen contains an option to prohibit operation while on a private network, not to allow operation on a private network.